openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

 ## Create a new network

-If the device elects to create a new network, it selects the least busy Channel and a PAN ID not in use by other networks, then becomes a Router and elects itself the Leader.
+If the device elects to create a new network, it selects the least busy Channel and a PAN ID not in use by other networks, then becomes a Mesh Extender and elects itself the Leader.
 This device sends MLE Advertisement messages to other 802.15.4 devices to inform them of its link state, and responds to Beacon Requests by other Thread devices performing an active scan.

 ## Join an existing network